Logistics

 • For a reversible (and/or quasi-static) process, we can write $dQ = TdS$, where T and S and conjugate variables

-• Equillibrium exists when entropy is maximized!
+• Equilibrium exists when entropy is maximized!

 3rd Law